 A demonstration of this leadership type is a vice principal who needs to perform a certain task.
 The vice principal goes through the staff roster and selects a small group of individuals who can bring their skills to bear on the project.
 The vice principal then assigns tasks to each individual, with deadline dates, and moves on to another item of importance.
 The job gets done as all the members work together to accomplish it.

 Invitational leaders don’t see themselves as authoritarian.
-Instead, they focus on the connectedness of their staffs.
+Instead, they focus on the connectedness of their staff.
 These leaders aim to promote positivity in the workplace.
 Invitational leaders create accepting environments that are conducive to learning.
 Their style operates on the knowledge that all stakeholders of the school or district should have a say in what happens.
 The changes they bring about are gradual but encompass the will of those who would be affected, making even drastic changes acceptable to the majority.

 Strategic leadership looks at the big picture.
 While many of the other leadership types deal with the administration of everyday needs, strategic leaders look at what the future holds for the school or district.
 The positive side of this leadership is that it allows for long-term planning and execution.
 However, strategic leaders may find themselves having problems with daily administration.